kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-02-Accuracy-Precision-Recall.md

 Before we delve into *F1 Score's* equation, I would like you to imagine a situation where things can go wrong, let's look at *recall's* equation again:

-$$recall=\frac{\text{True Positives}}{\text{True Positives + False Negatives}}$$
+$$recall=\frac{True \ Positives}{True \ Positives + False \ Negatives}$$

-What could possible go wrong here?
+What could possibly go wrong here?
 Well, considering the classification problem we discussed earlier; what happens if we classify everyone as a terrorist?
 Let's see:

 $$recall = \frac{1}{1+0} = 1$$

-As you can see, even though our model has very little value in reality (because we classify everybody as terrorist!), it has a perfect *recall* score.
+As you can see, even though our model has very little value in reality (because we classify everybody as a terrorist!), it has a perfect *recall* score.
 Of course, there is a reverse proportion in between *precision* and *recall*, when we increase *recall* we decrease *precision*.
-But, do we need to keep track both of these metrics when both are important to us?
-The answer is no, because we have *F1 Score* to do that for us.
+But, do we need to keep track of both of these metrics when both are important to us?
+The answer is no because we have *F1 Score* to do that for us.
 Now let's check its equation:

 $$F1 = 2 * \frac{precision*recall}{precision+recall}$$